21 Experts Reveal Best eCommerce Platforms for Small Businesses

-Pros: It’s extremely easy to use by anyone non-technical (no installation either) allowing someone to get set up in minutes as well as supporting a large set of features to perform complex tasks like integrations with other applications and mobile applications.
+Pros: It’s extremely easy to use by anyone non-technical (no installation either).
+This allows someone to get set up in minutes as well as supporting a large set of features to perform complex tasks like integrations with other applications and mobile applications.

-Cons: Is it gets a bit pricey when you scale because it is indeed a SaaS solution and they also end up taking a cut of sales, you also don’t “control” your own data so you are pretty locked into Shopify once you get big enough and rely on it.
+Cons: Is it gets a bit pricey when you scale.
+It is indeed a SaaS solution and they also end up taking a cut of sales.
+You also don’t “control” your own data so you are pretty locked into Shopify once you get big enough and rely on it.

-I would say the next would be WordPress to sell products as it’s a general all-in-one platform you can do anything in, the WooCommerce plugin made by the company behind WordPress (Automattic) handles the eCommerce aspect very well.
+I would say the next would be WordPress to sell products.
+It’s a general all-in-one platform you can do anything in.
+The WooCommerce plugin made by the company behind WordPress (Automattic) handles the eCommerce aspect very well.

-Pros: are you have the capability to expand your platform to be more than just eCommerce, you can host WordPress yourself giving you complete control of your data.
+Pros: you have the capability to expand your platform to be more than just eCommerce.
+Also, you can host WordPress yourself.
+This gives you complete control of your data.

-Cons of WordPress are that it’s a bit of the “jack of all trades and master of none” so it can do anything but in order for it to actually do everything you need a development team usually.
+Cons of WordPress.
+It’s a bit of the “jack of all trades and master of none”.
+So it can do anything but in order for it to actually do everything you need a development team usually.